-This provides the opportunity to produce a more dynamic footages compared to the more static camera drones.
+This provides the opportunity to produce more dynamic footage compared to the more static camera drones.
 The DJI Inspire 2 has powerful engines and a greater wind resistance compared to the smaller models and its competitors.
 The aircraft is very stable in the air – even during strong gusts of wind.

 The drone is ready to go from the moment you open up the package.
-The Inspire 2 is pretty easy to work with and learn, if you have earlier flight experience.
-If you don’t, well, you can still manage it, but it is a expensive drone, so we’ll recommend to start off with a more inexpensive solution.
+The Inspire 2 is pretty easy to work with and learn if you have earlier flight experience.
+If you don’t, well, you can still manage it, but it is an expensive drone, so we’ll recommend starting off with a more inexpensive solution.

 The DJI Inspire 2 has a flight speed of 58 mph which is 94 kph, while in sport-mode.
 The flight time depends on the camera type, eg. Zenmuse X5S or Zenmuse X4S, but it’ll be between 25-27 minutes.
 By the way, the Zenmuse X5C and the Zenmuse X4S is what the Inspire 2 currently supports.
-With the Zenmuse X4C, you’ll get a slightly longer flight time.
+With the Zenmuse X4C, you’ll get slightly longer flight time.

 One thing that is a bit negative considering the Inspire 2 quadcopter is the fact that you have to purchase your gimbal and camera separately.

 There is no doubt that if you are a professional photographer or filmmaker, the Inspire 2 is the IDEAL camera drone for you.
 The one question you have to ask yourself is whether you’ll like to invest the money in it.
 If you have the money for this drone, we’ll promise you, it won’t disappoint.

 Yuneec Typhoon H

 It means that it has six rotors, unlike most other drones that have just four rotors (quadcopters).
 The typhoon H uses only just five of its six rotors to fly with, and the last one as a spare.

-The Yuneec typhoon H drone has some interesting features like the inbuilt obstacle avoidance technology.
+The Yuneec Typhoon H drone has some interesting features like the inbuilt obstacle avoidance technology.
 This technology is an improved version of the normal obstacle avoidance technology which only avoids obstacles it can see.

 The Yuneec Typhoon H drone is also designed for autopilot flight modes.
 It has the ability to control its flight on its own.
 Furthermore, you can give more attention to controlling the camera.
 It also has other features like the follow mode etc.

 The remote control has a lot of capabilities.
 Apart from all the buttons on the remote which can be used for virtually everything you want, it still has an inbuilt 7-inch touch screen used for displaying information, watching live videos from the camera which has been mounted on the drone and also accessing other functions.

 It can also shoot videos in 1080p at 60 frames per second.
 This drone’s camera has a larger sensor, faster processor and a larger field range at about 115 degrees than other ones created before it.

-Spreading Wings S1000+
+DJI Spreading Wings S1000+

-The DJI S1000+ offers an exceptional stability and robustness.
-A remarkably strong and powerful octocopter.
-The design and stability of the drone gives you the opportunity to fly with heavier cameras of own choice.
-With the advanced eight-rotor propulsion system of the S1000+, DSLR cameras are not a issue.
+The S1000+ gives you the opportunity to fly with heavier cameras of own choice.
+With the advanced eight-rotor propulsion system of the S1000+, DSLR cameras are not an issue.
 If you’re searching for a great camera drone in which you can choose a custom camera, the S1000+ is right for you.

 The DJI S1000+ is specially designed for very professional photographing or cinematography.
 Every detail has been made to meet the need for perfect video recording or photography.